runekaagaard/hjerne/README.md

 3. Set up your Django environment and run the necessary migrations.
 4. Start using the management commands to add projects, changesets, and contexts.
 5. Integrate with Emacs for an enhanced coding experience.

-Enjoy using Hjerne to manage your coding projects intelligently and efficiently!